 If your treating physician failed to diagnose or properly treat an infection that caused injury to your newborn, you may have the right to file a birth injury claim.

-Contact Schlesinger Law Offices, P.A. to learn more about your rights.
+Contact a Fort Lauderdale birth injury lawyer from Schlesinger Law Offices, P.A. to learn more about your rights.

 - Chickenpox: Most of us are familiar with chickenpox and while it is generally not considered to be a serious condition, it can pose a severe risk to an unborn baby.
 If your unborn child is exposed to chickenpox, he or she can develop congenital varicella syndrome, which can cause serious birth defects, including malformed limbs and intellectual disabilities.